QilinGu/sedgewick/README.md

 % cmake ..
 ```

-The entire package can be built with single command:
+The entire package can be built with a single command:

 ```sh
 % make
 ```

-It is a good idea to run compilation in parallel with `-j 2` (two processes)
+It is a good idea to run the compilation in parallel with `-j 2` (two processes)
 option.

 For clarity of the output external libraries can be built first: